LLNL/ATS/docs/source/ats.rst

 --nobatch
    Do not run any "batch" tests..

+--nosrun
+   Run the code without srun.
+This option can also be used on BlueOS to run ALL test on a login node as it circumvents the login node check.
+If the tests need to be run on a working node, then the tests themselves will need to get an allocation.

 --npMax value
    Value is an integer, the maximum number of tests to run at once (on a node, if multinode machine).
 Some machines allow you to set this higher than